 When the connection works you will see the security warning shown below.
 You can safely ignore it, and click the 'Yes' button.
 You will only see this warning the first time PuTTY connects to a Raspberry Pi that it has not seen before.

 You will now see the usual login prompt.
 Log in with the same username and password you would use on the Pi itself.
-The default login for Raspbian is
+The default login for Raspberry Pi OS is

 pi with the password

 You should now have the Raspberry Pi prompt which will be identical to the one found on the Raspberry Pi itself.